What Are the Best WooCommerce Security Tips? (10 Must-Do Steps)

 Here are some simple ways to make your WooCommerce online store more secure.
 You can do these security things by yourself.

-Require Strong Password
+Require a Strong Password

 WooCommerce lets you set up your online store the way you want.
 You can also control who can do what in your store.
 To make your store more secure, it’s important to make sure that all your team members have strong and hard-to-guess passwords.